ThompsonJonM/transloc-architect/blueprintingSketch.md

 ##### Patterns
 Scenario: Create a New Pattern
-- Given we are viewing a specific feed
+- Given we are viewing the 'Patterns' tab for a specific feed
  - And we have existing routes
     - Use cy.request to create routes for testing
-- When we select 'Patterns'
+- When we select the 'New' button
- - And select 'New'
 - Then we should be able to successfully create a pattern

-OR

-Scenario Outline: Patterns Require Existing Routes
+Scenario Outline: Pattern Creation Requires Existing Routes
 - Given we are viewing a specific feed
   - And we '<do_or_do_not>' have existing routes
     - Check for routes prior to action statements